u-boot/u-boot/doc/driver-model/README.txt

 U-Boot numbers devices from 0 in many situations, such as in the command line for I2C and SPI buses, and the device names for serial ports (serial0, serial1, ...).
 Driver model supports this numbering and permits devices to be locating by their 'sequence'.
-This numbering unique identifies a device in its uclass, so no two devices within a particular uclass can have the same sequence number.
+This numbering uniquely identifies a device in its uclass, so no two devices within a particular uclass can have the same sequence number.

 Sequence numbers start from 0 but gaps are permitted.
-For example, a board may have I2C buses 0, 1, 4, 5 but no 2 or 3.
+For example, a board may have I2C buses 1, 4, 5 but no 0, 2 or 3.
 The choice of how devices are numbered is up to a particular board, and may be set by the SoC in some cases.
 While it might be tempting to automatically renumber the devices where there are gaps in the sequence, this can lead to confusion and is